ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-alert-error-messages}
 SATP distinguishes between
-application driven closures (terminations) and those caused by errors at the SATP protocol level.
+application-driven closures (terminations) and those caused by errors at the SATP protocol level.

-The list of errors and desciption can be found in the Appendix.
+The list of errors and descriptions can be found in the Appendix.

 ```
 enum { sessionClosure(1), nonfatalError (2) fatalError(3), (255) } AlertLevel;